-- SBAS adoption in Aviation sector in Africa aligns with the Single African Air Transport Market (SAATM) agenda of African Union (AU); a flagship project of the AU agenda 2063 to advance the liberalization of civil aviation in Africa through a unified sky and acting as an impetus to the continent's economic integration agenda. - Exponential development of SBAS services is ongoing worldwide and Africa as a continent should not be left out. - 'Commercial Aircraft are 5 times more likely to have an accident flying a non-precision approach than flying a precision approach' Flight Safety Foundation; March, 1996.
+- SBAS adoption in Aviation sector in Africa aligns with the Single African Air Transport Market (SAATM) agenda of African Union (AU); a flagship project of the AU agenda 2063 to advance the liberalization of civil aviation in Africa through a unified sky and acting as an impetus to the continent's economic integration agenda. - Exponential development of SBAS services is ongoing worldwide and Africa as a continent should not be left out. - 'Commercial Aircraft are 5 times more likely to have an accident flying a nonprecision approach than flying a precision approach' Flight Safety Foundation; March, 1996. - Currently at an advanced stage for another real SBAS flight Demo within Nigerian Airspace for stakeholders in the Aviation industry.